agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

   }
 ]
 ```
+That worked, and we see that our operation is nearly (99%) complete.

 ### GetOperation

 **GetOperation** lets us check on the status of a running operation.
 We can use it to directly check the operation that was returned above.
+We just provide the operation name that was returned from the original `CreateService` call.

 ```
 q service-management get-operation operations/services.example.endpoints.bobadojo.cloud.goog-0 | jq